applepudding/ffxiv.act.applbot/README.md

 ## Usage
 er ... add+enable it in ACT - plugin listing and try out :)
-Make sure ACT reset is set to around 35s or 40s.
+Make sure ACT reset is set to around 40s or 50s.
 Options - Main Table/Encounters - General - Number of seconds....
+Since new fights have lengthy idle time, this plugin will force ACT to end encounter when reading "has initiated a ready check", or when countdown reaches "Engage!".

 ## Guides and Screenshots
 - visual guide: http://imgur.com/a/g1OyM